 - 2. Electricity for Hard Chromium Platers

 - This lesson discusses basic principles in electricity, beginning with Ohm’s Law.
-Basic rectification principles how ammeters and voltmeters work, and how current is distributed over a part are important concepts delivered by this lesson.
+Basic rectification principles, how ammeters and voltmeters work, and how current is distributed over a part are important concepts delivered by this lesson.
 A special focus is given to the use of shields, robbers, bipolar anodes and auxiliary anodes as a means of more evenly distributing current.

 - 3. Electrochemistry for Hard Chromium Platers

 - This lesson begins with Faraday’s Law and shows how it can be used to predict plating time.
 The lesson then goes on to the Electromotive Force Series, how the corrosion behavior of metals can be predicted, and how the EMF series can explain processes such as zincating of aluminum prior to chromium plating.
-The concepts of polarization in plating and factors affecting deposit structure are then covered.
+The concepts of polarization in plating and factors affecting deposit structure are also covered.

 - 4. Equipment for Hard Chromium Plating

-- This lesson provides information on the equipment used for hard chromium plating, including tanks, bus bars, racks rectifiers, agitation systems, process heating/cooling and anodes.
+- This lesson provides information on the equipment used for hard chromium plating, including tanks, bus bars, racks, rectifiers, agitation systems, process heating/ cooling and anodes.
 A special focus is placed on anode condition and maintenance, along with proper ventilation practices and emission controls.